dpaulat/supercell-wx-docs/user-guide/settings.rst

 =============

 Settings can be accessed from the menu by selecting **File > Settings**.
-The settings menu contains two categories, General and Palettes.
+The settings menu contains three categories, General, Palettes and Text.

 .. image:: images/settings-general-04-restore-defaults.png